 Now, I shouldn’t discredit every husband or male partner out there.
 I have had several clients and know women in my community who’s husbands are completely on board – or at least willing to learn.
 But one of two things have to be in place: either they already understand the link between toxins and health or they know how important it is to their partner.

 If you’re struggling with a “non-believer”, I would argue that clearly articulating what a home detox means to you (with facts to back it up) is likely a faster process to get them on-side than arming them with all the science they claim to need.
+(I share more tips on talking to skeptics here.)

 In another follow-up email to me, “Mary” shared: